-We will livestream the DLF Forum and NDSA’s Digital Preservation 2022 keynote presentations as well as provide recordings.
+We will livestream the DLF Forum and NDSA’s Digital Preservation 2022 plenaries as well as provide partial or full recordings.
 Please check our site for more information as it gets closer to October.

 The venue is fully wheelchair-accessible.
 When you register, please let us know if there are any mobility assistance needs you may have during the Forum, and we’ll be in contact to help address them as well as we can.
 If you have any questions, please email us at email@example.com.

 If you require an ADA compliant or accessible hotel room and plan to stay at the Renaissance Baltimore Harborplace Hotel, please let the hotel know directly during your room reservation process.
-This includes needs like an accessible restroom, a bathtub, a fragrance-free room, etc.
+This includes needs like an accessible restroom, a bathtub, room located close to elevators, a fragrance-free room, etc.

 Fragrance at the Forum